Click on pic for more information...

 Crow's Nest or Dog's Breakfast!

 For those doubting Thomases who don't think crows can mess up our garbage... here is proof.
-This cawing character (probably a Raven) was caught on Blue Jay Drive the day before garbage pick-up.
+This cawing character (probably a Raven) was caught on Blue Jay Drive a day before garbage pick-up.
 The owner had forgotten that our refuse day was one day late because of the long weekend and had put out the trash too early, giving our black-feathered friends plenty of opportunity to mess it up.
 Delicious!

 (We are getting between two and six crow attacks per week)